Quicklist: Types of Blinds for Windows

 For most blinds, a cord located on one side of the blinds allow you to adjust the blinds up and down.
 A rod located on the other side of the blinds controls the tilt of the blinds, allowing you to open the slats, or close them.

-Shades also come in many types, materials, and sizes.
+Shades also come in many types, materials and sizes.
 Unlike blinds, they’re made from one piece of material, instead of individual slats.
-For this reason, they can be adjusted up and down, but not side to side
+For this reason, they can be adjusted up and down, but not side to side.

-Different Types of Blinds
+Different Types of Blinds for a Window

 1. Vertical Blinds

 Vertical blinds have individual slats that run along a track at the top of the blind.
 Depending on the style, vertical blinds either open from side to side, or by parting in the middle.

-2. Venetian Blinds
+2. Venetian Blinds for Windows